 The trustees are required to maintain adequate accounting records and are responsible for the content and integrity of the financial statements and related financial information included in this report.
-It is their responsibility to ensure that the financial statements fairly present the state of affairs of the trust as at the end of 18 months ended 31 December 2014 and the results of its operations and cash flows for the period then ended, in conformity with International Financial Reporting Standards.
+It is their responsibility to ensure that the financial statements fairly present the state of affairs of the trust as at the end of 31 December 2015 and the results of its operations and cash flows for the period then ended, in conformity with International Financial Reporting Standards.
 The external auditors are engaged to express an independent opinion on the financial statements.